blrobin2/blrobin2.github.io/_posts/2023-11-04-sweetie-you-wont-believe-it.md

 letterboxd_url: https://boxd.it/56xwNz
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pOmcY">Hooptober 9.0</a> | 3/34 | Countries 3/6 | Kazakhstan</b>

 Authorities warn against going into the woods.
 Women keep going missing.

 Dastan, sick of his nagging pregnant wife — how dare she need any attention or input from him? — dodges that bitch (his words) and goes fishing in the woods with his friends.

 Meanwhile, a moronic gang of four shoots someone in the head.
 Our fishing heroes witness it, so the gangsters chase them to kill them.